-Loan committee on the application is being discussed by the committee.
+Loan Committee members requesting a loan may not be present when the application is being discussed by the committee.
 Controversial cases may be referred to the full Board of Directors.
 In the event that an individual faces a conflict of interest in his or her role as committee member, said individual is expected to withdraw from relevant discussions and abstain from any voting that may be inappropriate.
 NWWVT staff requesting a loan must be reviewed and approved by all of the following: The Director of Lending, the Loan Committee, the Executive Director and the President of the Board of Directors.